UKHO/docs/using-github/coding-in-the-open.md

 - Commercially sensitive
 - Intellectual Property not owned by UKHO

+These items will usually be identified early in the product lifecycle with support from your product owner and cyber security team.
+If you are unsure if your code should be open or closed then it is important to organize a session to work through this.

 #### Open code

 You should open all other code.
 This includes: